-As a mother and a special educator, I generally feel pretty good about my ability to teach my children the necessary life skills for a successful life.
+As a mother and a special educator, I generally feel pretty good about my ability to teach children the necessary life skills for a successful future.
 But recently I was thinking about several life skills that I didn’t teach, at least not as early on as I probably should have!

 6 Life Skills I Forgot To Teach

 My son recently got a job as a golf caddy.
 He has to wear a belt.
 Watching him try to put one on for the first time was truly painful!
 Did I ever teach him how to put on and fasten a belt?

 All the kids these days wear jogging pants to school, at home, everywhere.
 When he was little, I dressed him.
 We don’t have “dressy” occasions to go to very often so he never even owned a belt until he started caddying.

 But there comes a time in everyone’s life when they need to wear a belt.
 Teach kids how to do this before, they are expected to know how to do it… and become embarrassed when they don’t.

 Here is a step by step article that demonstrates (with pictures) how to fasten a belt.